seaube/cpp-toolchain/README.md

 * Support cross-compilation without necessitating specialty compilers
 * Provide a similar experience on Linux and macOS

+## Build system integration
+### Bazel

+This toolchain provides a Bazel rules integration.
+For more information, see the [Bazel API documentation](bazel).

 ## Supported targets and versions

 ### Linux